Anastigmat: Early designs

-In 1892, the Swiss mathematician Emil von Höegh designed the Dagor (aka Double Anastigmatic Goerz) for Goerz, a symmetric lens with six elements in two groups, made of two cemented triplets.
+In 1892, the Swiss mathematician Emil von Höegh designed the Dagor (a.k.a.
+Double Anastigmatic Goerz) for Goerz, a symmetric lens with six elements in two groups, made of two cemented triplets.
 The Orthostigmat (1893) and Collinear (1895) were developed at around the same time by Steinheil and Voigtländer respectively, and had a similar symmetric construction, with six elements in two groups.
 At about the same time, Rudolph created the Double Protar (1894/1895), which consisted of eight elements in two groups.